wavefrontHQ/docs/pages/doc/query_language_reference.md

 ### Event Conversion Functions

-Each event conversion function in the following table takes events as input and returns the results as a time series.
+Each event conversion function in the following table takes a set of events as input, and returns the results as a time series.
 You can therefore use an event conversion function as a **tsExpression** parameter in a time series query function.

 <table style="width: 100%;">
 <colgroup>